Nonlinear tails of massive scalar fields around a black hole: Numerical methods and relevant results

 While the intermediate-time tail of a massive scalar perturbation remains largely insensitive to nonlinear effects, the quasinormal mode oscillations provide a direct probe of nonlinearity.
-To illustrate this, we analyzed the QNMs of self-interacting scalar fields using the matrix pencil method \cite{Berti:2007dg}, focusing on the lowest-lying modes as the scalar field mass varies (Table~\ref{tab1}).
-We find that increasing the mass raises the real part of the QNMs in both linear and nonlinear cases, while the magnitude of the imaginary part decreases, in agreement with WKB predictions~\cite{Simone:1991wn}.
-The imaginary part remains non-positive for all cases, indicating that the black hole is stable against scalar perturbations.
-Moreover, the nonlinear modes $(2,2)$ and $(2,0)$ are generated through the coupling of the linear $(1,1)$ mode.
-These nonlinear modes contain contributions from both the linear QNMs and the quadratic QNMs, the latter of which are approximately twice the value of the corresponding first-order frequencies, with deviations of less than 5 percent.
-The significant difference between the quadratic and linear QNMs suggests that the nonlinear interactions introduce a distinct frequency scale that cannot be simply explained by a linear approximation.
+To illustrate this, we analyzed the QNMs of self-interacting scalar fields using the matrix pencil method \cite{Berti:2007dg}, focusing on the lowest-lying modes as the scalar field mass varies.
+The results are shown in Fig.~\ref{Fig6}, where the real and imaginary parts of the extracted frequencies are plotted as functions of $\mu $.
+The figure displays the linear $l=1$ and $l=2$ modes, together with the quadratic-QNM contribution extracted from the second-order $l=2$ channel generated by the self-coupling of the linear $(1,1)$ mode.
+The second-order $l=2$ waveform in fact contains two oscillatory components: an inherited contribution at the linear $l=2$ QNM frequency, and a genuine quadratic contribution generated by the nonlinear source.
+Theoretically, quadratic QNMs occurs exactly at twice the corresponding first-order frequency.
+The small numerical deviations, as seen in Fig.~\ref{Fig6} for the cyan dotted and red dash-dotted lines, primarily arise from numerical errors from the finite difference \eqref{N16as} and finite fitting windows.
+This observation is consistent with the original second-order analysis of Schwarzschild ringdown, as well as with recent studies on quadratic QNMs and their application in nonlinear tests of gravity~\cite{Nakano:2007cj, Bucciotti:2024zyp, Yi:2024elj, Lagos:2024ekd}.
 This also implies that higher-order perturbative effects might play an important role in understanding the full dynamics of black hole ringdown.
 Although the nonlinear modes (2,2) and (2,0) are difficult to distinguish based on their frequencies alone, they can be separated by comparing their amplitudes.